-1.3 Any member of a managing body has a responsibility to take the task seriously, attend meetings and carry out work for the organisation.
+- 1.3 Any member of a managing body has a responsibility to take the task seriously, attend meetings and carry out work for the organisation.
 Some organisations have rules about attendance (e.g. missing a number of consecutive meetings may lead to loss of the place on the committee).
-In view of the very considerable demands on members' time and energy, it is prudent to check out what is expected before accepting a place and to be clear what commitment can be made right from the start so that the organisation does not have unrealistic expectations of you.

-1.4 In participating in outside bodies, Members and officers act both as individuals and, in some instances, as representatives of the Council.
+In view of the very considerable demands on members' time and energy, it is prudent to check out what is expected before accepting a place and to be clear what commitment can be made right from the start so that the organisation does not have unrealistic expectations of you. - 1.4 In participating in outside bodies, Members and officers act both as individuals and, in some instances, as representatives of the Council.
 What does that mean?

+(a) Positively
-• acting according to the rules, constitution and framework set by the outside body;

-• making independent and personal judgments in line with the duty of care to the outside body;

-• reporting back to the Council, where you have been appointed by the Council;

-• behaving ethically, in particular following the Nolan principals contained in the the Council's Code of Conduct for Members (5.1 of the Constitution pages 162/163) or, for officers, the Code of Conduct for Officers(5.2 of the Constitution page 2/8);

-• taking an active and informed role in the management of the outside body's affairs.
+- acting according to the rules, constitution and framework set by the outside body; - making independent and personal judgments in line with the duty of care to the outside body: - reporting back to the Council, where you have been appointed by the Council; - behaving ethically and following as far as applicable the Council's Code of Conduct for Members or the Code of Conduct for Officers: - taking an active and informed role in the management of the outside body's affairs.

+(b) Negatively

-• you should not follow instructions from any political party to which you owe your political loyalty;
+- The Member should not follow instructions from a political party to which they owe their political loyalty; - It does not entail avoiding taking part in the outside body's discussions and decisions; - Do not look at things simply from the Council's perspective; - Do not be there in name only and merely turn up to meetings;